Networked Time Series Imputation via Position-aware Graph Enhanced Variational Autoencoders: Experiment

 \subsection{Ablation Studies}

 To evaluate the effectiveness of different components of our proposed method, we compare \vae\ with following variants: (1) Replace RWR node position embeddings with the shortest path distance (SPD) based node embeddings by calculating the distance between each node with anchor nodes.
 (2) Replace RWR node position embeddings with the RWPE node position embeddings from~\cite{dwivedi2021graph}.
-(3) Remove the link prediction module in the 2$^{\text{nd}}$ stage prediction.
-(4) Remove the self-attention module in the 3$^{\text{rd}}$ stage prediction by replacing it with a linear layer.
+(3) Replace RWR node position embeddings with the PGNN node position embeddings from~\cite{you2019position}.
+(4) Remove the link prediction module in the 2$^{\text{nd}}$ stage prediction.
+(5) Remove the self-attention module in the 3$^{\text{rd}}$ stage prediction by replacing it with a linear layer.
 The results of the ablation study over AQ36 dataset are shown in Table~\ref{table:ablation}.
 As we can see, the proposed method \vae\ indeed performs the best which corroborates the necessity of all these components in the model.

-\subsection{Sensitivity Analysis}
+\subsubsection{Sensitivity Analysis}

 We conduct sensitivity analysis to study the effect brought by increasing the masking rates.
 We consider the following mask rates: $15\%$, $25\%$, $35\%$, $45\%$.
 In order to keep a reasonable edge missing rate, for each edge with either end node being masked, they have $70\%$ of chance being masked instead of using the setting from Eq. \eqref{data:construct}.